MaxReimann/video-stream-consistency/README.md

 To use the fast setting (i.e. downscale flow computation), an environment variable FLOWDOWNSCALE can be set.
 I.e., to downscale by 2x (a recommended factor when processing full-HD), set `FLOWDOWNSCALE=2 ./FlowVideoConsistencyPlayer`.

+The default location of config.json is video-stream-consistency/config.json if you want to update the config file address it can be done in video-stream-consistency/src/stabilization/videostabilizer.cpp line-155

 ## Code structure
 - `model-conversion` contains our trained pytorch models and onnx conversion and testing code.
 - `src/decoding` contains libav/ffmpeg handling to decode two concurrent streams into Qt images